eastear23333/Eclipse-Shader-SR-Support/README.md

  + 1.21.11 Chunk Fade In support
  + Emissive Ores and Trims

+New additions to Eclipse-Shader-SR-Support:
+ +Add SuperResolution module support to Eclipse(Allows it to enable FSR3 performance mode in the working environment of the NVIDIA GTX 1660 Ti for up to 50% FPS boost)

 Note: With default settings there is at least one guaranteed eclipse per ingame year.

 ## Eclipses <sub>(why else would I call the shader Eclipse??)</sub>